One RD Guarantee

 What is an eligible area?

-- Check eligible addresses.
+- Check an eligible rural area.

 How may funds be used?